 We provide graduate programs and an ABET-accredited undergraduate program that are accessible to a diverse group of students-students of different racial and cultural backgrounds, full-time students as well as those who have considerable work and family commitments outside their academic learning and students with a wide variety of work experiences.

-The electrical engineering bachelor of science program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org/.
+The bachelor of science in electrical engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org/.

-The educational objectives of the Electrical Engineering undergraduate program are to produce graduates who, within a few years of graduation, will:
+The educational objectives of the bachelor of science in electrical engineering program are to produce graduates who, within a few years of graduation, will:

 - Demonstrate professional advancement as productive practicing engineers who continuously develop their technical expertise, as demanded by the rapidly changing technologies